Department website: http://www.stat.wvu.edu/Programs/minor.html

 Nature of Program

-A minor in statistics is available to all University students with the option of either an applied statistics track or a mathematical statistics track.
 Students interested in a major related to statistics should consider the interdepartmental bachelor of sciences degree in industrial mathematics and statistics.

 Undergraduate courses in statistics, and sequences of statistics courses leading to a minor in statistics or a major in Industrial Mathematics and Statistics, provide a foundation of statistical literacy, statistical reasoning, and statistical thinking.
 Our aim is for all of our students to be challenged and encouraged in their statistical course work.
-In particular, we enable our students to
+In particular, we enable our students to:

 - Appreciate the inherent variation and uncertainty of information, and understand that statistics can be a resource for improved decision making;